 If your auction league allows Keepers, you'll need to tell the Dominator which players are being kept by which teams, and their salary.
 This is accomplished by hitting the Gear Button drop down menu and then selecting the Keepers button.
-You simply select the appropriate team keeping this player, then search for the necessary player by clicking Add Keeper and entering his name in the search box; enter the appropriate salary for the keeper in question - then click on his name below the search box and that player will be added to the appropriate team, then hit the green Done button, and his salary will be deducted from the team's available funds for the upcoming auction.
+You simply select the appropriate team keeping this player, then search for the necessary player in the search box at top right; enter the appropriate salary for the keeper in question - then click on his name below the search box and that player will be added to the appropriate team, then hit the green Done button, and his salary will be deducted from the team's available funds for the upcoming auction.
 Repeat the process as necessary to account for all the keepers in this auction draft.

 Shortlist(s) are very useful in the auction environment, so we're going to discuss the procedures for using the shortlist(s).
 If you want to have two of your top four players (regardless of position) on your auction team, you can establish a short list to use at the beginning of the draft.
 If you are intending to slough off the quarterback or tight end position until prices fall below a certain level, you can use a shortlist to keep track of the players you are interested in at the sloughed-off position(s).
 In either case, the procedure remains the same.